-We are serious about security, so we incorporate many security tiers on our online banking platform, MyNetTeller.
-All sensitive information is encrypted and online access requires a Personal ID and a password only known to you.
+We are serious about security, so we incorporate many security tiers on our online banking platform.
+All sensitive information is encrypted and online access requires a personal ID and a password only known to you.

-In addition to issuing our customers a Personal ID and password, we utilize an elite risk-based multilayered authentication system to verify your identity at the time of login into MyNetTeller.
+In addition to issuing our customers a personal ID and password, we utilize an elite risk-based multi-layered authentication system to verify your identity at the time of login into online banking.
 This requires you, the user, to answer a series of questions that only you know.
 We take every possible effort to ensure that your account information is protected from unauthorized access.

-MyNetTeller has been designed and tested by industry experts.
-Government regulators oversee all of our banking operations including Internet Banking.
+Our online banking has been designed and tested by industry experts.
+Government regulators oversee all of our banking operations including internet banking.
 They regularly audit our operations to ensure we comply with the industry's best practices and the law.
 Besides the security measures already mentioned, we employ internal bank controls to ensure optimum security for your information.

-MyNetTeller is accessed through a Secure Socket Layer (or SSL).
+Online banking is accessed through a secure socket layer (SSL).
 This means all data transmitted to or from our computer system is encrypted using the most sophisticated security available to protect your money and privacy.
-Several firewalls exist to prevent unauthorized access to the system and to ensure your information is accessible only by using a correct Personal ID and password.
+Several firewalls exist to prevent unauthorized access to the system and to ensure your information is accessible only by using a correct personal ID and password.

-When logging into MyNetTeller, it is very important that you know your Personal ID and password.
-Our system only allows three (3) unsuccessful attempts to log in or it will lock you out from accessing your account.
+When logging into online banking, it is very important that you know your personal ID and password.
+Our system only allows three unsuccessful attempts to log in or it will lock you out from accessing your account.
 If you are locked out, please contact us so that we can assist you further in accessing your account online.

-After a period of inactivity, MyNetTeller will automatically log you off and force you to re-enter your Personal ID and password.
+After a period of inactivity, you will be automatically logged off of online banking and required to re-enter your personal ID and password.

 While we continue to do everything possible to ensure the security of our system, we are not responsible for any breach of security that is outside of our control.
 We recommend the following precautions to help protect your data: